astronomer/astro-docs/cloud/stable/03_deploy/06_ci-cd.md

 Consider an Airflow project hosted on GitHub and deployed to Astronomer.
 In this scenario, a set of `dev` and `main` branches of an Astronomer project are hosted on a single GitHub repository, and `dev` and `prod` Airflow Deployments are hosted on an Astronomer Workspace.

-Using CI/CD, you can automatically deploy DAGs to your Airflow Deployment on Astronomer by pushing or merging code a corresponding branch in GitHub.
+Using CI/CD, you can automatically deploy DAGs to your Airflow Deployment on Astronomer by pushing or merging code to a corresponding branch in GitHub.
 The general setup would look something like this:

 1. Create two Airflow Deployments within your Astronomer Workspace, one for `dev` and one for `prod`.
 2. Create a repository in GitHub that hosts project code for all Airflow Deployments within your Astronomer Workspace.